Polymer/old-docs-site/0.5/articles/webview.md

 ### Main page setup

-Create your main page app as `src/main/assets/www/index.html` and use an HTML Import to load `elements.html`:
+Create a main page, `src/main/assets/www/index.html` and use an HTML Import to load `elements.html`:

     <!doctype html>
     <html>